MR

 Riders Offered By Equitable Life Insurance

-Equitable Life Insurance offers a few optional life insurance riders that you can add to your policy to get additional benefits.
+Equitable Life Insurance offers a few optional life insurance riders to add to your policy to get additional benefits.
 These insurance riders help you design a robust plan for yourself and your loved ones.

 • Accidental death benefit rider: This rider pays an additional cash benefit to policyholders who die due to an accident.